department-of-veterans-affairs/ves-event-bus-developer-portal/README.md

 # Enterprise Event Bus Developer Portal

-This is the public facing developer portal for all things Enterprise Event Bus.
-The Event Bus is in active development and content in this repository is prone to change frequently.
+This is the public-facing developer portal for all things Enterprise Event Bus.
+The Event Bus is in production and fairly stable, but the content in this repository will be updated regularly to keep information current.

 ## Contributing